 What is GR?

-What do I need to provide for a Lo-Doc loan?
+What do I need to provide a Lo-Doc loan?

-First, Lo-doc, means low documents, or less documents required in order to secure your loan than a Full doc loan.
+First, Lo-doc means low documents or fewer documents required in order to secure your loan than a Full doc loan.

 Some Lo-doc applications do not require financials or tax returns.